 Network Merchants Incorporated (NMI) provides payments enablement technology that empowers ISOs, VARs, ISVs and payment facilitators to offer branded payment gateway services without building or maintaining their own technology.
 NMI software engineers have built a security-focused, feature-rich, omni-channel payment gateway platform that partners can brand—completely and transparently—so that NMI doesn’t appear in their customer views.
 With Headquarters in Roselle, Illinois, NMI is the operating trade name of Network Merchants, LLC.

 Chargent Payment Processing for Salesforce already has a connection to NMI, giving you the ability to manage and send transactions to NMI from Salesforce.
-The integration connects the NMI payment gateway directly to your customer records Salesforce.
+The integration connects the NMI payment gateway directly to your customer records in Salesforce.

 In this section and the next, you’ll find the procedures for configuring the integrations for both NMI and Salesforce.
 It’s important to follow each of the steps carefully, and in the correct order.

 You’ll also want to contact NMI to obtain a merchant account and get credentials for a production account.
-Many payment companies resell NMI as their payment gateway, so you may also receive credentials from a NMI partner.
+Many payment companies resell NMI as their payment gateway, so you may also receive credentials from an NMI partner.

 It’s essential that you get these credentials for the production account: